 Not mentioned in the Skotak book but easily spotted by sharp-eyed viewers is a bit of goofy ‘hidden’ animation in a tilt-up binocular shot of a tall tower in the Martian city spied on the far bank of a Martian sea.
 It was all done with an animation camera.
 For just a few frames, somebody took the initiative to animate a flying saucer, which flits from behind the tower and crosses screen right.
 It is almost imperceptible.
 The spacemen make no mention of it.

 I’ll let readers take in Robert Skotak’s book to read the official explanation of Cinemagic because . . .
 I’m not sure I understand it myself.
 I don’t know if the effect was created optically, or by bi-packing film elements in the camera.
-It looks as if some kind of translucent screen was employed, because all of the Cinemagic shots display a rigid pattern of fine texture flaws.
+Some kind of translucent screen may have been employed, because all of the Cinemagic shots display a rigid pattern of fine texture flaws.

 The Angry Red Planet really needed Cinemagic to distinguish itself.
 The 83 minutes are packed with poorly matched stock shots.
 Views of the rocket in space are unimpressive cel animation.
 The story gimmick of having Iris relate the mystery events on the Red Planet is a fairly hokey excuse to delay the ‘good stuff’ even further.
 Nora Hayden looks great but she doesn’t hold audience attention as well as did the heroines of similarly structured recent monster movies starring Patricia Owens and Beverly Garland.
 The bleeping and blooping music track seems weak now, but certainly didn’t bother us back then; it works well in the Bat-Rat-Spider scene and intrudes on the dialogue passages.

-We know that A.I.P. was dissatisfied with the cuts Sid Pink turned in for his self-directed Journey to the Seventh Planet and Reptilicus, and applied massive doses of new effects, editing and sound work to both pictures.
-Did Sam Arkoff charge that expense against Sid’s profit participation?
-In Angry Red Planet not too much seems to have been revised.
+We know that A.I.P. was dissatisfied with the cuts Sid Pink turned in for his self-directed Journey to the Seventh Planet and Reptilicus.
+Sam Arkoff lathered on massive doses of new effects, editing and sound work to both pictures.
+Did Arkoff charge that expense against Sid’s profit participation?
+Not too much of The Angry Red Planet seems to have been revised.
 Some ragged music cutting at the finish indicates that the film’s final credits tune may have been added after the mix.
 Hard cuts that begin and end some scenes could be evidence of trimming, but the pre- A.I.P. print previewed for Variety is the exact same length as the final show.
 Mark McGee and actor Les Tremayne said that they saw a ‘space funeral scene’ in a preview, but that might have been a rough cut screening.

 On Mars, the light in the ship’s porthole is light blue or white for night (?) and blood red for day.
 Hard cuts put us on the outside of the ship, where the Cinemagic kicks in.
 At first it looks perfect, rich crimson in hue.
 The added detail makes many shots look fascinating.
 There are three Martian excursions, and in some the hue begins to drift toward orange again, the sickly color seen in the old Orion transfer.
 Perhaps it was always like that?
 Seeing these sequences makes me remember my old 8mm attempts to emulate Cinemagic by throwing colored filters in front of my camera lens.
 If my audience squinted during projection, the effect improved considerably!